eluinstra/ebms-admin/ebms-core/development.md

 ### Testing

 The ebms-core project contains a couple of tests for signing, encryption and the DAOFactory.
-You can test the EbMS functionality through a using ebms-admin as follows:
+You can test the EbMS functionality through a using ebms-admin as follows

 - download and install Java 8
 - download and install SoapUI 5.x.x
 - download [ebms-admin-{{ site.data.ebms.core.version }}.jar](https://github.com/eluinstra/ebms-admin/releases/download/ebms-admin-{{ site.data.ebms.core.version }}/ebms-admin-{{ site.data.ebms.core.version }}.jar)